 The term “exposure” refers to contact with contaminants in the air, water, or food that may occur through inhalation, ingestion, or dermal absorption.
 In our case, it refers to water resources that contain contaminants from activities on the land surface, such as releases or spills from stored industrial wastes, and historical firefighting activities.

-Prostate cancerone of the most common cancers among menusually only causes symptoms when it has grown large enough to disturb the bladder or press on the tube that drains urine.
-These symptoms include pain when passing urine, a slow flow of urine, trouble to start or stopping the flow, passing urine more often, especially at night.
+Prostate cancer—one of the most common cancers among men—usually only causes symptoms when it has grown large enough to disturb the bladder or press on the tube that drains urine.
+These symptoms include pain when passing urine, a slow flow of urine, trouble starting or stopping the flow, and passing urine more often, especially at night.

 For veterans suffering from diseases not entitled to a rebuttable presumption of service connection, such as prostate cancer, clear argument and evidence will be required to win a VA disability compensation claim.